logo

 Now here is the part you have been waiting for: money.

-Africa safari costs Most folks just can't "write the check" for a 2 week African hunt, while others think nothing of going for a month.
-Some folks save for years in order to have enough money to make that "once in a lifetime trip".
+Most folks just can't "write the check" for a two week African hunt, while others think nothing of going for a month.
+Some folks save for years in order to have enough money to make that "once-in-a-lifetime trip".

 Some drive old cars, live in old houses, and take their lunch to work each day.

 There are as many ways to save money as to make it.
-Combine them and soon you have enough to go.
-Airfares Africa
+Combine them and soon you have enough to cover African Safari costs.

 Not only will a plane ticket cost you close to $2,000, but then there is that long - looooong awful airplane ride of 17-18 hours.
 That alone is a detriment to some folks.